Patient education: Bone density testing (Beyond the Basics)

 People tend to think that bones are static and unchanging, but the truth is that bones are in constant flux.
 Even as you read this sentence, specialized cells in your body are busy destroying old bits of bone and replacing them with new bone.
 Unfortunately, as people age, they often lose bone more quickly than they can replace it, so their bones can become porous and brittle (figure 1).

 If left unchecked, this bone loss can lead to a disorder called osteoporosis, defined as reduced bone mass and poor bone quality.
 The disorder makes bones weak and prone to fracture.
 People who have osteoporosis have bones that can break with even the mildest impact.
 For example, people with osteoporosis can break a bone just from a minor fall, such as tripping on a loose rug in the living room.

-Each year in the US, osteoporosis leads to 1.5 million fractures, including:
+Each year in the United States, osteoporosis leads to approximately 2.0 million fractures, including :

 The problem is that osteoporosis does not cause any symptoms, so people do not usually know they have the condition until they break a bone unexpectedly.
 That's where bone density tests come in.